 There are different types of equity to consider in new pricing policies: income, community and modal.

 Revenues can also be used to fund services that people with low incomes use more.
-The cap-and-trade dollars spent inis an example: Combined with the California Climate Credit, it has led to .
+The cap-and-trade dollars spent in disadvantaged communities is an example: Combined with the California Climate Credit, it has led to higher benefits than costs to people with low incomes in California.

 It’s also worth noting that road pricing can save low-income workers money.
 Think for example of a single parent rushing from work to pick up a child from day care before being hit with a late pick-up fee.
 The option to pay for a fast lane on the freeway would likely be lower than the late pick-up fee.
-This is at least what researchers found inof who opted into Southern California HOT lanes.
+This is at least what researchers found in their evaluation of who opted into Southern California HOT lanes.

 Another consideration is geographic equity.
 Pricing policies that lower emissions in historically polluted, disadvantaged communities would be a much-needed relief.
 Neighborhoods near freeways, where many drivers idle in line to get on or off the freeway, are often low-income neighborhoods and/or communities of color.
 Clearing the congestion and emissions in these neighborhoods is the right thing to do.
 In addition, if a pricing policy re-routes more traffic and exhaust into such neighborhoods, this is a step in the wrong direction.
 Using circulation models that can incorporate these patterns can help avoid policies that simply divert traffic, injuries and emissions instead of truly addressing them.

 Lastly, there is modal equity.
-In London’s decongestion pricing policy,that bus and tube crowding increased with the new charge, slowing down commutes for those who’d already been taking transit.
+In London’s decongestion pricing policy, researchers found that bus and tube crowding increased with the new charge, slowing down commutes for those who’d already been taking transit.
 It’s important to invest revenues to speed up and improve service to make sure that long-time transit riders don’t have slower commutes because of road pricing policies.